devalees/backend/docs/front-end/time-management.md

 # Time Management API Documentation

-## Overview
+## Base URL
-The Time Management API provides endpoints for managing time tracking, timesheets, work schedules, and time categories.
-This API is designed to help users track their time, manage work schedules, and handle timesheet submissions and approvals.
+All API endpoints are prefixed with `/api/v1/time-management/`

 ## Authentication
-All endpoints require authentication using JWT tokens.
+All endpoints require JWT token authentication.
 Include the token in the Authorization header:
 ```
-Authorization: Bearer <your_jwt_token>
+Authorization: Bearer <token>
 ```

 ## Endpoints